 Seiko PROSPEX Radio Sync Solar World Time Chronograph (refs.
 SSG001/SSG003/SSG005)

-The 2016 PROSPEX Radio Sync Solar World Time Chronograph features exterior design cues similar to other “aviators” released by Seiko during the last five or six years (those including not only relatively expensive members of their higher-range Prospex family like this ref.
-SSC279, but also a lot more affordable ones like their older SND253P1).
+The 2016 PROSPEX Radio Sync Solar World Time Chronograph features exterior design cues similar to other “aviators” released by Seiko during the last five or six years.
 The chronograph is available in three different finishes fully covering the niche of XXL-sized timekeepers designed with the price-conscious public in mind.
 While a lot of prospective customers will only wince looking at this 48 mm monster, I am sure that the model will be successful in the long run.
 I mean, look at this watch!
 This watch is amazing!

 The 2014 Casio G-Shock GravityMaster GPW 1000 delivers inside its defiantly oversized body an extremely small GPS receiver, a state of the art solar-powered quartz movement, as well as their signature Multi-Band 6 technology that allows the device to automatically receive standard time-calibration signal from atomic clocks.
 What else would you probably ask from this little monster?
 Make you breakfast?